track-asia/trackasia-native/design-proposals/2022-10-27-rendering-modularization.md

 _Addresses refactoring that make migration easier, particularly our [north stars](#north-stars)._

-The observer classes in TrackAsia Native let the developer know when something has happened or is about to happen.
+The observer classes in Trackasia Native let the developer know when something has happened or is about to happen.
 The class for the Renderer mostly just lets the developer know:
 - About the renderer starting and stopping
 - When an individual frame is begun and finished